How Men Wear Skirts Without Fear of Stereotypes

 When we asked What stops men from wearing skirts? many of the responses aligned with the fears above.

-Consider whether these root fears are likely to come true and explore ways you might prevent that.
+Awareness is the first step towards change.
+Then you can consider whether these root fears are likely to come true and explore how you might prevent that.

 It’s helpful to remember that clothing is not a signal of sexual orientation or gender identity.

-In our post Male celebrities who wore skirts in 2022-2023, none identify as trans and all but one would be Sseen as straight based on public relationships.
+In our post Male celebrities who wore skirts in 2022-2023, none identify as trans and all but one would be seen as straight based on public relationships.

 Browsing online groups and forums, you'll find a high proportion of skirted males who identify as straight men.
 Most of them agree that wearing a skirt won’t change your identity, or even how most people see you as a person.